WELCOME TO CHELSEA

 Memorial beside the old church

-The lamp standard is one of a pair, the other being at Chelsea Old Church
+The lamp standard commemorating the opening of the EMBANKMENT is one of a pair, the other being at Chelsea Old Church

 Bazalgette